wp-plugins/juiz-user-login-by-email/readme.txt

 Tested up to: 4.0
 Stable tag: 1.0.0

-Allow user logs-in with its e-mail OR its username
+Allows user logs-in with its email OR its username

 == Description ==

-Add the possibility for user to log-in with its e-mail OR its username.
+Adds the possibility for user to log-in with its email OR its username.
 Uses native WordPress functions.
 Lightweight plugin, no options, just activate it and it works!